matejkaf/Doc/Python/intro/02_funktionen.md

 subtitle: Python Einführung
 ---

-Functions in Python are defined like this:
+Funktionen in Python werden so definiert:

 ```python
 # Defines a "repeat" function that takes 2 arguments.